isomerpages/moe-catholichigh/_prospective-students/Sec Admission/Admission to IP Year 3.md

 to EJC after the two years in CHS.</p>
 <p>Students currently studying in CHS will be notified via various internal
 platforms by the HOD/IP and Year Heads.
-The contents of this web page is not applicable to current Secondary 2 students of CHS.</p>
+The contents of this web page is not applicable to current Secondary 2 students of Catholic High School.</p>
 <hr>
 <h2>Selection Criteria</h2>
 <p>1.
 A successful applicant would have: